py2ai/py2ai.github.io/_posts/2026-02-27-Top-AI-Coding-Assistant-Frameworks-Build-Your-Own.md

 ## Top 16 AI Coding Assistant Frameworks for 2026

-### 1. CLINE
+### 1. Cline

-**CLINE** (formerly known as Claude Dev) is an open-source AI coding assistant framework that provides a powerful VS Code extension and CLI interface for interacting with AI models.
+**Cline** (formerly known as Claude Dev) is an open-source AI coding assistant framework that provides a powerful VS Code extension and CLI interface for interacting with AI models.
 With over **49.1k GitHub stars** and a community of **2.7M developers**, it has become one of the most popular AI coding frameworks in 2026.

 **Key Features:**
 - **Plan/Act Dual Mode**: Plan before executing for better results